radiantlogic-v8/documentation-new/documentation/cfs/trusted-idps.md

 You can change the claims rules which are the mappings that define what information CFS should except to receive from the trusted identity provider.

 The default mapping indicate the claim that contain the user’s unique identifier.
 This claim value is used to identify the user that authenticated through AD FS in the CFS identity store.
 You can edit the default mapping, or add more claims rules, by clicking on "New Mapping".
-To remove claims rules, click on "Delete".
-For details on defining claims mappings with the wizard or manually, please see the [Tenant Admin Guide](../docs/user-roles/tenant-admin.html).
+To remove claims rules, click "Delete".
+For details on defining claims mappings with the wizard or manually, please see the [Tenant Admin Guide](04-user-roles#tenant-administrator).

 > **NOTE:** Trusted Identity Provider Authentication Systems are pre-configured with default mappings.
 You only need to configure claims rules if the default mappings don’t match your requirements.